-- The Boulder Valley has more than 300 miles of bikeway, including 96 miles of bike lanes, 84 miles of multi-use paths, 50 miles of designated bike routes and a growing network of Neighborhood GreenStreets prioritized for bicycle and pedestrian travel.
+- The Boulder Valley has more than 300 miles of bikeway, including 96 miles of bike lanes, 84 miles of multi-use paths, 50 miles of designated bike routes and Neighborhood GreenStreets prioritized for bicycle and pedestrian travel.

 - A well-connected network of multiuse paths separated from vehicle traffic and more than 80 bike and pedestrian underpasses make it possible for almost completely uninterrupted travel, no matter where you’re headed.

 - Continuing to improve bicycle safety and comfort and build out our bicycle network are key goals of our community’s Transportation Master Plan, Vision Zero commitment and Low-Stress Walk and Bike Network Plan.

 Riding bikes and other devices on the sidewalk, except for accessibility purposes, is prohibited downtown on and around the Pearl Street Mall and in the University Hill commercial area.

 Bikes can be ridden on all streets, in bike lanes, on multi-use paths and on sidewalks outside dismount zones.